xeylou/testade.xeylou.fr/content/posts/nagios-introduction/index.md

 <!-- post -->

 ## introduction
-For my work-study, i immersed myself in understanding Nagios for a week.
+For my work-study, i immersed myself in understanding Nagios.

 Here i expose what i've learned & what i've done with it.